Call: 1974 QC: 1990

 John Powell QC’s practice is complex commercial litigation, arbitration and advisory work in the UK and overseas.
 His practice reflects his renowned leading text books on professional liability and financial services and securities regulation (see below).

 His litigation practice is centred on investment, banking and corporate fraud and related accessory and professional liability claims.
 He has wide experience of “deep pocket” claims involving banks, fund managers, trustees & administrators, financial advisers and other practitioners, accountants, auditors & actuaries, lawyers, valuers and company directors.
 Claims typically engage complex areas of financial services and securities regulation, company law, trusts and tax, often involving several jurisdictions.
 His career has included claims arising from most of the best known corporate collapses and investment scandals (e.g. PCW, Barlow Clowes, BCCI, Paamllc, pension and endowment misselling), SPLITS, many investment schemes, as well as a variety of other major matters, in the UK, USA, Caribbean, Gulf, Far East and elsewhere.
-On-going instructions include claims arising from a multi-billion banking and investment collapse in an overseas jurisdiction.
-Recent advocacy work has included an international arbitration for an overseas government (defeating a US$600m claim) and also judicial review proceedings against an overseas regulator.
+His arbitration practice has included several investment disputes involving overseas governments under investment treaties and other agreements.
+Recent overseas work has included an arbitration for an overseas government (defeating a US$600m claim), judicial review proceedings against an overseas regulator and acting for a central bank in relation to a major banking and investment fraud.

 His extensive advisory practice is focused particularly on financial services and markets issues (UK, EU, EEA and US).
 His instructions typically involve collective investment schemes, structured schemes, derivatives, disputes with regulators, corporate governance, promotion and listing issues and interpretation of UK regulations and EU directives.